Meyer-J/hana-developer-cli-tool-example/README.md

   -a, --admin, --Admin  Connect via admin (default-env-admin.json)
                                                       [boolean] [default: false]
       --conn            Connection Filename to override default-env.json
-      --setUserGroup, --userGrp
-                        Set this parameter to false to avoid that the container's DT and RT users are assigned to a user group.
-To avoid 'missing privilege' errors in case your instance does not use user groups.
-                                                       [boolean] [default: true]

 Troubleshooting:
       --disableVerbose, --quiet  Disable Verbose output - removes all extra